William Dewitt: Later life

-Senator William Dewitt continued to participate in local government abiding by the standards set of the time.
+Senator William Dewitt continued to participate in local government.
 He passed laws and helped develop South Carolina building bridges, highways and roads.
 Under his tenure they also added ferries.
 In 1806, now 68 years old he continued serving the South Carolina Senate.
 Saint David's Academy continued to flourish.
 In 1804, notable Professor of Languages and Yale graduate Enoch Hanford taught at the institution and married William Dewitt's Daughter Margaret.

 By the turn of the century, William Dewitt was recorded owning nearly 55 slaves but records also reveal him selling large tracts of land with thousands of acres.
 William Dewitt died at 75 years old on July 18, 1813, slightly after the death of his wife.
 He left a sizable fortune to his heirs.
 Dewitt's will recorded 9 remaining slaves which were 2 families.
 He gave them to his two daughters.
 Dorothea Dewitt inherited Harry and his family Henry, Jack, and Solomon.
 Harriett Dewitt Inherited Charles and his family Caesar, Cate, Isham, and Jeff.

 His legacy continued: U.S. Senator Josiah J. Evans married his daughter Dorothea.
 His granddaughter Mary married the nephew of Brigadier General David Rogerson Williams and his other granddaughter married the first U.S. Consul to Greece Gregory Anthony Perdicaris.
 His Great Grand Children included Chief Justice of the South Carolina Supreme Court Henry McIver and Ion Hanford Perdicaris.